commercialhaskell/stack/doc/yaml_configuration.md

 Related command line (takes precedence):
 [`stack build --ghc-options`](build_command.md#-ghc-options-option) option

-Augment and, if applicable, override any GHC command line options specified in Cabal files (including those created from `package.yaml` files).
+GHC command line options can be specified for a package in its Cabal file (including one created from a `package.yaml` file).
+This option augments and, if applicable (see below), overrides any such GHC command line options.

 `ghc-options` can specify GHC command line options for a named package, all local packages that are targets (using the `$targets` key), all local packages